gabrielg/hooks/README.md

      Hell, yeah!
 ```

 Callback blocks and methods will be executed with instance context.
 Note how `self` in the block refers to the Cat instance.
+Callback objects will have the instance passed as the first argument to the method.

 ## Inheritance